Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 To activate **HDR mode** or **Dithering mode**, simply push the corresponding pushbuttons.

-**HDR mode** (High Dynamical Range) take several images from -1EV to +1EV and make an average of them before recording.
+**HDR mode** (for High Dynamical Range, not for the dickhead) take several images from -1EV to +1EV and make an average of them before recording.
 This increases the dynamic range of the sensor.
 The list of exposures can be modified in the [config.json](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/SD/config.json). **Keep the total length of the table at 8 entries !**

 **Dithering mode** mimicks the dithering process of a Game Boy Camera with 4x4 derived Bayer matrices.
 Dithering matrices [generated online](https://herrzatacke.github.io/dither-pattern-gen/) can be copied in the **[config.json](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/SD/config.json)** file.